vaibhavtsys/heartland-cscart-plugin/README.md

 Copy the files into your CS Cart project
 Run the SQL included in the install_heartland.sql
-Add Heartland as a payment method
+Add Global Payments as a payment method
 Plug in your test credentials.
 Save and test.